Come Fly With Me

 "Same.
 I mean, not the villa part, but I've been busy and the hospital decided it was time I took a few days off."

 They kept their eyes on the cathedral and away from each other.
-Another moment, Draco said.
+In another moment, Draco said.
 "The angel carvings are impressive, aren't they?
 Shall we go inside and get a better look?"

 Hermione nodded, and they went in.
 From the cathedral Draco continued to accompany Hermione on her sightseeing.
 After a day of taking in the sites of the city, Draco suggested dinner.

-"Not that I come to Nimes often, but I know a good place to eat or two."
+"Not that I come to Nimes often, but I know a good place to eat."

 If Hermione weren't so nervous she would have groaned.
 Trust him to have connections in all the major French towns.